-E200 Environment and People (3 cr.)
+E200 Environment and Man (3 cr.)

 An interdisciplinary examination of the problems of population, pollution, and natural resources and their implications for society.
 Usually presented as a series of lectures by faculty from several departments and schools.
 Credit not given for both E200 and V262.

-E400 Topics in Environmental Studies (2-3 cr.)
-An interdisciplinary consideration of specific environmental topics.
+- E400 Environmental Studies Seminar (2-3 cr.) - An interdisciplinary consideration of specific environmental problems through coordinated papers and discussion.
 May be repeated once for credit.